 What is espresso powder?

-The key to the best small chocolate cake is espresso powder.
+The key to the best 6 inch chocolate cake recipe is espresso powder.

 Espresso powder is concentrated instant coffee crystals that can be dissolved quickly in liquid, similar to instant coffee but stronger in flavor.